PowerShell/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 The resultant tool is a 20 line PowerShell script that deploys Git, configures SSH and leaves the public key on your clipboard so you can paste it into GitLab or any other Git collaborative webserver.
 There is also an optional connectivity test.

+The code in this article adheres to heuristics I call "Mission Impossible Coding".
+I love the pursuit of these heuristics so my I have named my blog [Mission Impossible Code](https://missionimpossiblecode.io)

 ## Reasons For Moving to SSH

 There are multiple reasons you may want to move your Windows developers to SSH authentication for Git: